-Acquired content is programming which has already been produced for purposes other than airing on the channel.
+Acquired content is programming which has already been produced for purposes other than airing on Cape Town TV.
 For example it may be a documentary or PSA which has been produced by an NGO or an independent producer who has found their own source of financing, material produced for other broadcasters for which the producer holds the copyright, content produced by other broadcasters or material which has been shared on the internet.

 This material typically contains no “commercial” content, i.e. advertisements, product placement, marketing messages etc. and is not in and of itself selling or marketing any particular company, product or service.